 Choosing the right wide format printer also involves choosing the right ink.
 Water based ink is most often used, despite the misnomer.
 Most often it is not water that carries the ink but another fluid.
 Dye ink has a high color selection, but fades easier in UV radiation.
 UV resistant ink stands up to UV radiation, but tends to have duller colors.
 Once you’ve made your decision, Hackworth can fulfill your ink supply needs.
 Just visit our online store or call and speak with Dave, 757-545-7675.

 For a free analysis of your wide format printing needs contact your Regional Manager.
-Blair, Steve, Ralph and Dave can answer any question you might have concerning choosing the correct printing solution for your business.
+Steve, Ralph and Dave can answer any question you might have concerning choosing the correct printing solution for your business.